rogurr/patina-qemu/docs/Rust_Integration.md

 The [Patina DXE Core QEMU](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) repository provides a sample .efi driver that is ingested by this repository using integration option 1.
-It contains code to build a fully Rust based DXE core .efi driver, targeted toward either the SBSA or Q35 platform, and its Constant Integration GitHub action publishes the debug and release .efi drivers to a Nuget feed that this repository can then use during its build.
+It contains code to build a fully Rust based DXE core .efi driver, targeted toward either the SBSA or Q35 platform, and its Continuous Integration GitHub action publishes the debug and release .efi drivers to a Nuget feed that this repository can then use during its build.

-This repository, the [Patina QEMU UEFI](https://github.com/) repository, has its own Constant Integration GitHub action to pull the nuget feed and extract the binary to be used in its build process.
+This repository, the [Patina QEMU UEFI](https://github.com/) repository, has its own Continuous Integration GitHub action to pull the nuget feed and extract the binary to be used in its build process.
 The platform .fdf file points to where the binary was extracted and the firmware device linking process places the Patina DXE Core .efi binary into a firmware volume inside the final FD file.